-Cost from: \$4560 per person twin share.
-Single room supplements are available on request.
+Cost from: \$4785 per person twin share.
+Single supplement\ from \$930 on request.

-Includes: 4 nights of comfortable 3 or 4-star hotel accommodation in en-suite rooms; 3 nights in traditional Ryokan or Minshuku, which usually have shared facilities; 7 breakfasts, 5 dinners; full program of guided walks led by an experienced English-speaking local leader; sightseeing and entrance fees; travel by coach/minivan, train and public transport; luggage transfer (1 piece per person) on 2 occasions.
+Includes: 4 nights in 3 or 4-star hotel accommodation in ensuite rooms; 3 nights in traditional Ryokan or Minshuku, which usually have shared facilities; 7 breakfasts, 5 dinners; full program of guided walks led by an experienced English-speaking local guide; sightseeing and entrance fees mentioned in itinerary; travel between locations; luggage transfer (1 piece per person) on 2 occasions.

-Not Included: Flights or airport transfers, any meals not mentioned in the itinerary, drinks, entrance fees not mentioned, some luggage transfers, and personal expenses.
+Not Included: Flights or airport transfers, any meals not mentioned in the itinerary, drinks, entrance fees not mentioned, luggage transfers not mentioned, and personal expenses.